 With issue 15, cover dated May, 1937, the logo and trade dress have been completely revamped to match MORE FUN.
 ADVENTURE is now much larger, but still in the style first seen on issue 12.
 It looks good, but the uneven letterforms are more obvious at this size.
 The V is much wider than the E next to it, for instance, and the right extension of the R is too wide.
 The loop of the D is droopy.
 The T and U are joined, a touch I like. the A has its right leg at the same angle as the other letters, making it seem to lean a bit too far to the right.
 NEW is in non-matching block letters, a little inconsistent in stroke width.
 But the banner and trade dress really help pull the cover together, and the attractive art certainly helps.
 Again, we can only guess at who might have designed this logo, but I would say it may well have been the same person who did the word comics, photostatted in here from the MORE FUN revamp, with the same odd gap between the C and S.

 Also in 1937, the company launched their third title, DETECTIVE COMICS.
 And the logo on the first issue is really puzzling.
 You would expect them to use the same layout as their other two titles, but they didn’t.
 Instead, the word DETECTIVE is drawn in upper and lower case in a style very similar to that of ADVENTURE, but with the letterforms more carefully and consistently done, probably with oval templates and straight edge.
 There are still some minor inconsistencies in stroke width, but it looks more professional than ADVENTURE.
-And a distinctive triangular topper on the I is a nice touch.
+A distinctive triangular topper on the I is a nice touch.
 The word COMICS, on the other hand, is not nearly as effective as the one being used on the other titles.
 It’s certainly very readable, but the pointed stroke ends on some of the letters and not others is odd, and similar to the word COMICS on the cover of MORE FUN #9.
 There are again gaps between some of the letters; the V and E in Detective, and the C O and C S in COMICS.
 An angled banner at the bottom holds typeset cover copy.
 The art is once more by Vin Sullivan.
 Could he have been the designer of these logos?
 It’s possible, and the circumstantial evidence is growing.

 With issue 2, DETECTIVE joins MORE FUN and NEW ADVENTURE in the same style and trade dress, using only the word DETECTIVE from issue 1.
 The style of COMICS is close enough so that it all looks like it was meant to go together, and this time the more professionally drawn DETECTIVE is a better match, too.